Inbox

 In-depth guide

-Every notification is addressed to a recipient — a single user, a whole business, or an entire firm — and the read path unions across the three based on your memberships.
+Every notification is addressed to a single user, a whole business, or an entire firm.
 The scope switch picks which slice you see:

 • Me — everything addressed to you across all your businesses.